-IoTeX’s newest project uses verifiable GPS data to mint NFTs that prove you were present at a certain place at a certain time.
+IoTeX’s newest project uses verifiable GPS data to mint NFTs that prove you were at a certain place at a certain time.

 The latest product from IoTeX, a privacy-focused platform for the Internet of Things, is bringing this new-age concept of proof-of-presence into the crypto world.
 Let’s get to know what this means for users!